 Put your love of the arts to use in a school, museum, hospital, non-profit, or community-based organization.
-Have a wide impact through transformative work in your area of interest.

 Program Director and Professor Priscilla Sanville Describes the Story that Each Student Creates While Enrolled in the Community Arts Master's Degree Program